A Tractable Online Learning Algorithm for the Multinomial Logit Contextual Bandit: Introduction

-For an intuitive understanding of the model, consider an example of an online furniture retailer that offers $N$ distinct products where the $i_{th}$ product has an attribute $x_i$ (in general, this attribute can vary over time, representing varying consumers' choices, and is more appropriately represented by $x_{t,i}$).
-For simplification, assume that all consumers behave identically.
-Suppose consumer queries for a specific product category, say a \emph{table}.
-In this example, the aforementioned $\theta$ parameter is a distinct feature of the product category: \emph{table}.
-As discussed before, true $\theta_*$ is unknown.
-With each interaction with the consumer, the online retailer is learning which of the $N$ products offers the most utility ($\theta\cdot x_{i}$ for the product $i$) to the consumer by observing the past purchase decisions of the consumers.
+For an intuitive understanding of the choice model, consider an example of an online furniture retailer that offers $N$ distinct products where the $i^{th}$ product has an attribute vector $x_i$ (in general, this attribute can vary over time, representing varying consumers' choices, and is more appropriately represented by $x_{t,i}$).
+Suppose consumers query for a specific product category, say \emph{tables}.
+In this example, the $\theta$ parameter will be a distinct vector corresponding to the product category: \emph{table}.
+As discussed before, th true $\theta_*$ that determines consumer choice behavior is unknown.
+With each interaction with the consumer, the online retailer is learning which of the $N$ products offers the most utility (captured by $\theta\cdot x_{i}$ for each product $i$) to the consumer by observing the past purchase decisions of the consumers.
 The online furniture retailer is constrained to offer at most $K$ of $N$ products in each interaction with the consumer.
-Such a constraint may be encountered in practical situations: limitation of the online consumer interface to display large number of products; consumer preferring to examine only a subset of products at a time etc. Out of $N$ furniture items, some particular \emph{table} $j$ could have high utility, $\theta\cdot x_j$, whereas, for a some product $k$ (say, a \emph{chair} incorrectly categorized as a \emph{table}) $\theta\cdot x_k$ could be low.
+Such a constraint may be encountered in practical situations: limitation of the online consumer interface to display large number of products; consumer preferring to examine only a subset of products at a time etc. Out of $N$ furniture items, some particular \emph{table} $j$ could have high utility, $\theta\cdot x_j$, whereas, for a some product $k$ (say, a \emph{table} with unpopular color, bad design or inferior material etc.) $\theta\cdot x_k$ could be low.
 The consumer may purchase one or none of the $K$ presented products.
-In Section~\ref{sec: model setting}, we demonstrate that when the consumer's propensity to purchase a specific product is driven by its utility, the retailer's revenue at each round is given by a softmax function. \\
+Later in Section~\ref{sec: model setting}, we demonstrate that when the consumer's propensity to purchase a specific product is driven by its utility, the retailer's expected revenue at each round is given by a softmax function.

+The rest of this section is organized as follows: We first describe the related literature and qualitative significance of the parameter $\kappa$.
+Then, we highlight our contributions and end the section by contrasting them with recent notable research works.